 We recommend two possible sources for 12V constant: the (+) terminal of the battery, or the constant supply to the ignition switch.
 Always install a fuse within 12 inches of this connection.
-If the fuse also will be powering other circuits, such as door locks, a power window module, a Nite-Lite[®] headlight control system, etc., fuse accordingly.
+If the fuse also will be powering other circuits such as door locks, fuse accordingly.